EvHaus/ev-2019-06-16/README.md

 ## Installation

+> *NOTE*: Development was done on MacOS.
+It's likely these instructions will still work on Linux and Windows machines however this was not tested.

+### Prerequisites

 The application requires that you have `Node.js` and `yarn` installed.

 - Install the latest version of `node` from [here](https://nodejs.org/en/)
 - Install the latest version of `yarn` from [here](https://yarnpkg.com/en/docs/install)

+### Running a local development server

-Clone and checkout this repository on the `master` branch.
+- Clone and checkout this repository on the `master` branch from `https://github.com/EvHaus/ev-2019-06-16`

-Then run `yarn install --pure-lockfile` to install dependencies.
+- Run `yarn install --pure-lockfile` to install dependencies

-Then run `yarn dev` to run a local development server.
+- Run `yarn dev` to start a local development server
+- The application will start up on http://localhost:3000/

+> *NOTE*: Testing was only done with the latest version of Google Chrome.
+Other browsers may not be fully supported.

 ### Scripts